-Whether it’s working for an advertising agency, a book or magazine publisher or within a corporate design department, Stonehill College students graduate with the foundation needed to succeed professionally.
+Whether it’s working for an advertising agency, a book or magazine publisher, or within a corporate design department, our graphic design majors graduate with the foundation needed to succeed professionally.

 Students may also participate in graphic design-related internships, further building the bridge to professional practice.
-From Stonehill’s own Marketing Department to large NYC agencies, Graphic Design Major students may gain experiences that support future goals.
+From Stonehill’s own Marketing Office to large NYC agencies, graphic design students may gain experiences that support future goals.

 Dedicated Faculty & State-of-the-Art Resources

-In Graphic Design, students work closely with a faculty advisor who help them develop an independent project or mentor them as they seek an internship suited to their skills and professional goals.
+In graphic design, students work closely with a faculty advisor who helps them develop an independent project or mentor them as they seek an internship suited to their skills and professional goals.
 With such guidance, the relationship between form and content comes alive on the page or screen as students develop concepts and articulate them using sophisticated software in our Mac lab.

 Stonehill students have interned in design positions at large and small design studios, advertising and marketing firms, and in-house design departments of major brands and smaller companies.
 Many of our students complete an internship abroad or in Los Angeles or New York City.
 Continue exploring where our students intern.

 All students are required to complete one internship and to work closely with Professor Cristy Morgan to prepare their resumes and online portfolios, and to find internship opportunities that might be the best fit.